UCI-CARL/CARLsim4/README.md

 CARLSIM_DEBUG ?= 0
 </pre>

-Then type ‘make && sudo make install’.
+CARLsim: Type ‘make && sudo make install’.
 This will compile and install the CARLsim library.

-TODO: fix the PTI installation instructions.

-If BOTH the NVIDIA CUDA drivers/toolkits/SDKs and the Evolving Objects libraries are installed and configured correctly:

-Type 'make pti' to make the pti library.

-Type 'make install' to install the pti library.

-Type 'make pti_examples' to compile the pti examples.
+PTI: Currently the parameter tuning library that uses Evolving Objects (EO) is deprecated.
+The new version of the parameter tuning library will use Evolutionary Computations in Java (ECJ) but is not yet ready for release.

 TO UNINSTALL:
 CARLsim: Remove the folder where you installed the CARLsim library.
 This